 It is located a few inches above the navel and is yellow in color.
 In Sanskrit ‘Mani’ means Jewel and ‘Pura’ means place.

 Solar Plexus is responsible for the Digestive system, muscular system, pancreas and adrenal glands.
 Most notably, It is the seat of your own power and vitality and can directly draw cosmic energy or ‘Prana’.
-A lotus with ten petals symbolises Manipura Chakra.
+A lotus with ten petals symbolizes Manipura Chakra.

 Fear and insecurities rule the person who has blockages in the Solar chakra.
 Furthermore, this fear culminates into anxiety related to performance in exams, interviews and also fear of losing your loved ones.
-Stage fright and being introvert are also signs of blocked solar chakra.
+Stage fright and being introverted are also signs of blocked solar chakra.
 Unexplained bouts of binge eating and loss of appetite also point out to blockages in solar chakra.
 Diabetes is one of the most common medical conditions related to blocked solar chakra.

 A balanced solar chakra makes you confident and gives you wisdom for correct decision making.
 Stable relationships and balanced assertive attitude also result from balanced solar chakra.
 It also results in balanced metabolism and balanced weight.